Members and Trustees

 When my son who is now nineteen was eleven he joined the local Swimming Club, Slough and Eton Dolphin Swimming Club where I quickly was appointment to the committee to transform their web and IT and have continued to support.

 Richard Kearsey is the Chief Executive Officer of The Thames Learning Trust having held a number of senior management positions in secondary schools.
 He holds the National Professional Qualification Headship and the Professional Qualification for School Inspectors.
 Richard is an Ofsted Lead Inspector.

 Bob spent 38 years in the Police Force and prior to retiring was Chief Inspector with British Transport Police.
 On retiring, he returned to British Transport police for 7 years as their well-being manager with responsibility for health and safety and occupational health.
 He has been a governor for 17 years and has held the following positions: -

 - Previously Chair of Governors at a primary school in Earley

-- Currently Chair of Governors at 2 schools in Reading and this includes Chairing the School Governance Committee of Reading Girls School where, before the school joined The Thames Learning Trust he was a Governor since 2016.
+- Currently Chair of Governors at 2 schools in Reading.
+He was a Governor for Reading Girls School from 2016 - 2019, before the school joined The Thames Learning Trust.

 - Currently Chair of Governors at a school in Earley